percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Page Flush Batches Executed

 InnoDB Flush Cycle typically Runs on 1 second intervals.
-If it is too far off from this number it can indicate an issue.
+If too far off from this number it can indicate an issue.

 ### Pages Flushed Per Batch